TJH1992/Weather-Dashboard/README.md

 * Test
 * License
 ## Description
-The main goals for this project was to use the moment.js API to develop a work day scheduler.
+The main goals for this project was to use the open weather API to develop a weather app.
 ## Installation
 * Clone the GitHub repository to your machine.
 * Right click the file index.html and select the "open with live server" option.